Coach Yi-Yuan (Ian) Lee

 Coach Lee has been assigned by USAWKF as the head coach for U.S.A.
 Sanda Team since 2007.
 In addition to his coaching success, Coach Lee has been serving as board member and the vice president for Sanda under USAWKF to further promote the sports.

 Coach Cory Johnson

-Cory began training in Sanda with Coach Lee over 12 years ago.
+Cory began training in Sanda with Coach Lee since 2006.
 He developed a deep passion for competing and was encouraged by Coach Lee to pursue international competitions.
 Since then he has competed and coached internationally for the US Sanda team.
-Cory has taught at UMA since it’s opening in 2007 and enjoys seeing the rewards that training can bring in young people.
-For the last 8 years he has also trained Brazil Jiu Jitsu and now holds the rank of brown belt under Professor Bueno.

 Coach Bruce Wang

-Bruce began training in Sanda with Coach Lee over 9 years ago.
+Bruce began training in Sanda with Coach Lee since 2010.
 Under coach Lee’s training he has won medals from various national events.
 He represented team USA in the 2017 World championships in Russia and the University Games in Taiwan.
 Bruce has taught at UMA since 2013 and enjoys seeing people achieve happiness through training.
-For the last 5 years he has also trained Brazil Jiu Jitsu and now holds the rank of purple belt under Professor Bueno.
+For the last 8 years he has also trained Brazil Jiu Jitsu and now holds the rank of Brown belt.